Policy shifts and market pressures are reshaping packaging decisions.

 Together, these Targets help guide collaborative efforts to reduce plastic waste

-and build a more circular packaging system.
+and build a more circular plastic packaging system.

 Solutions-focused engagement across the packaging system